Tsotsalas-Group/MOF_Literature_Extraction/Literature Extraction/README.md

 # literature Extraction
 ## Introduciton of literature Extraction
-This part we show the process of how scientific literature is extracted to generate a table of the synthesis conditions.
+In this part we show the process of how scientific literature is extracted to generate a table of the synthesis conditions.

 ![MOF Literature Extraction](https://github.com/Tsotsalas-Group/MOF_Literature_Extraction/blob/main/Literature%20Extraction/Extraction%20Process.png)